 For example, as cybersecurity and data have become increasingly pressing issues, the chief information security officer (CISO) and chief data or digital officers (CDO) have joined the CIO or CTO in technological executive roles.
 Similarly, to cope with the growing importance of sustainability and ESG, many organisations have appointed a chief sustainability officer (CSO) or chief green officer (CGO).

 The C-suite roles at a company will depend on its particular make-up and goals, which means C-level initialisms can be for different job titles.
 A CCO is commonly the chief commercial officer but can also be a chief compliance or customer officer.
 The ‘R’ in CRO often refers to revenue but can also be used for risk, research or relationship.
 Sometimes, to refer to any role in the C-suite the initialism CXO is used but for many businesses this can also mean chief experience officer.

 There is no sign that this trend for proliferating C-suite roles is slowing down, so we have chosen to cover the most common.

 What is a CEO?

-The chief executive officer (CEO) is the most senior C-suite executive in a company and, ultimately, responsible for managing the organisation as a whole.
-Charged with maximising the company’s value, CEOs report todirectly the board, and may even be the chairman themselves.
-The face of the company, every other role reports to the CEO, requiring them to be strong leaders with a vision for the framework and direction of the organisation.
+The chief executive officer (CEO) is the most senior C-suite executive in a company and is ultimately responsible for managing the organisation.
+Charged with maximising the company’s value, CEOs report directly to the board – and may even be the chairman.
+The face of the company, every other role reports to the CEO, requiring them to be strong leaders with a vision for the direction of the organisation.